Identification and optimization of accurate spin models for Fermi-Hubbard ladders using matrix product states: DMRG and spectral matching details

-Once a number of energy eigenstates of OInIn have been obtained via DMRG, we optimize the effective spin chain (SC) parameters by finding the ones that give the energy spectrum that minimizes the square distance between the respective gaps of the system. \Figref{fig:param_optimization}(a) shows the optimal SC parameters $J_1^*$, $J_2^*$ for each system size, obtained in this way.
+Once a number of energy eigenstates of OInIn were obtained via DMRG, we optimize the effective spin chain (SC) parameters by finding the ones that give the energy spectrum that minimizes the square distance between the respective gaps of the system. \Figref{fig:param_optimization}(a) shows the optimal SC parameters $J_1^*$, $J_2^*$ for each system size, obtained in this way.
 We find that while $J_2^*$ stays mostly constant and around 0.23, $J_1^*$ seems to decrease slowly with $P$.
 In \Figref{fig:param_optimization}(b)-(e) we show that reusing other optimal parameters for other $P$ results in qualitatively similar energy levels (similar gaps and matching total spin ordering).
 As expected, the SC parameters optimized for $P=8$ give the best match, but the $P=12$ parameters only result in a very slightly worse match, and the $P=4$ ones give a noticeably worse one.
-This suggest that as we increase $P$ the parameters get more and more stable.
-It is worth noting that the regimes of the optimal SC parameters have fairly large ratio $J_2/|J_1|$, and these values being larger than the spin gap maximum of 0.6 means that the topological signatures of the GS are expected to be delocalized due to a larger correlation length in this regime~\cite{Agrapidis2019}.
+This suggests that as we increase $P$ the parameters get more and more stable.
+It is worth noting that the regimes of the optimal SC parameters have large ratios $J_2/|J_1|$, and these values being far from the ratio of 0.6 giving the spin gap maximum means that the topological signatures of the GS are expected to be delocalized due to a much larger correlation length in this regime, their observation requiring much larger system sizes~\cite{Agrapidis2019}.